Type of Cyprus company available:

 Company Secretary in a Cyprus company:

-Yes.
-Can be of any nationality and residence and can be a physical person or a corporate entity.
+The company secretary can be of any nationality and residence and can be a physical person or a corporate entity.

 Directors in a Cyprus company: